ichireisan/ProjectSCV/README.md

 (5) follow back to the source.

-The project documentation is in Project_SCV.docx
+The detailed project implementation documentation is in Project_SCV.docx

 The demo is available here: https://youtu.be/1mt-TAGvGnw